 “I feel very fortunate to be at WJTV,” Walt Says.
 “Most of my old broadcast buddies are retired.
 But I am still getting to explore new adventures that I had never been given the chance to explore before.
 It makes life interesting!” says Walt.

 Walt Grayson grew up in Greenville where he started his broadcasting career at one of the Greenville radio stations while he was in high school.

 He moved from radio to television in 1984 when he became a weather anchor and occasional feature reporter for Jackson’s WLBT-TV.
+He spent three years as chief meteorologist.
 Over the years that job flip flopped into him being an occasional weatherman and full-time feature reporter.

 Walt has made a move up the dial and is now the full-time lifestyle and feature reporter for WJTV, channel 12 in Jackson.

 He has written 4 books about his travels around Mississippi and writes a monthly column for the Electric Coops of Mississippi’s newspaper.

 He is the host and a segment producer for Mississippi Public Broadcasting’s Mississippi Roads.